 - To identify advocates and influences who can help promote your brand, product or service.

-- To discover leads that can be developed into long lasting relationships for social selling.
+- To discover leads that can be developed into long-lasting relationships for social selling.

 Before starting the social promotion of your brand, you should research and shortlist all the important keywords that would represent your brand.
-This will help you create a brand identity that your audience will associate to your brand.
-It helps in the recognition and improving the recall value of the brand.
+This will help you create a brand identity that your audience will associate with your brand.
+It helps in recognition and improving the recall value of the brand.